nullteilerfrei/reversing-class/lecture-notes/reversing-class.md

 # Ghidra Scripting

 There comes a day in the life of every reverse engineer when they wish they could automate something.
 Luckily, you can.
 Im Ghidra, you automate things by writing Ghidra scripts.
-We recommend that you write them in Java, because Ghida Scripting integrates with the Eclipse IDE.
+We recommend that you write them in Java, because Ghidra Scripting integrates with the Eclipse IDE.
 Having an IDE is so much better than not having an IDE, especially when you are facing a true blood Java API.
 It gives you auto-completion and inline documentation.
 Look, this is no time for false pride.
 Just use Java.

 For this section, recall the sample with SHA-256 hash
 ```